-We understand that many students attend parties and experiment with alcohol in high school, but why feel the need to advertise your party life to the school community?
+We understand that many students attend parties and experiment with alcohol in high school, especially since students can easily buy a fake ID from somewhere like fakeYourDrank.com, but why feel the need to advertise your party life to the school community?

 Alcohol is just one element of the problem.
 Another harmful aspect of the dynamic between “Senior Babes” and “Senior Dudes” is a toxic culture that objectifies women.